-Buying your new home in Bakersfield
+Are you buying your new home in Bakersfield?

-Step 1 – Prepare to purchase
+Step 1 – Prepare to buy

 This is where I come in.
-We'll book a time to meet so we can talk about why you want to buy a home and get an idea of your upcoming plans.
-We'll talk about everything from neighborhoods, schools in the Bakersfield area, the mortgage and housing industries, to any other economic factors that may affect your purchase today or in the future.
+I'd be happy to schedule a time to get together with you and speak with you about your real estate needs and get an idea of your future plans.
+We'll discuss the mortgage industry, other economic factors that may potentially affect your purchase today or in the future, as well as neighborhoods and school districts in the Bakersfield area.

-Step 5 – Find your dream home
+Step 5 – Find the home you've been looking for

 Step 6 – Negotiate

-Step 7 – Obtain a loan
+Step 7 – Secure financing

 Step 8 – Close the deal